Posted by & filed under Voter.

 Join the LWVTSC Book Club

 The LWVTSC book club meets at 11 am on the second Friday of every month.
-We’re currently in the Anton Room on the 2nd floor of the Topeka and Shawnee County Public Library.
+We’re currently meeting in the Anton Room on the 2nd floor of the Topeka and Shawnee County Public Library.
 Lunch in the Millennium Café following the discussion is optional.
 Anyone is welcome.
 Contact Carole Jordan for more information.

 Upcoming titles: